sarraKs/LoanServiceProject/README.md

 - LoanVerificationService (SOAP API) : Checks whether the requested loan amount is lower than the firm's maximum limit.
 If the amount exceeds the limit, the loan is rejected (NotificationService is called).
 - RiskAssessmentService (gRPC API) : Evaluates the customer's financial profile based on banking activity.
 Returns a risk level (Low, Medium, High).
 If the risk is High and the loan is >= 20000, the loan is rejected (NotificationService is called).
 - CheckValidationService (GraphQL API) : Receives customer's check and validates the check (checkAmount is equal to loanAmount/10 and signature is equal to True).
 If the check is validated, call BankService.
 Else the loan is rejected.
-- BankService (SOAP API) : Provides Loan and adds them to the customer’s bank account.
+- BankService (REST API) : Provides Loan and adds them to the customer’s bank account.
 And, notifies the customer of the approval of the loan (NotificationService).
 - NotificationService (REST API) : Notifies customers about loan approval or rejection via email/SMS.

 ### How to run the application

+- install docker compose in your machine

+- clone this repository and go to the project folder.

+- run :

+    docker compose up --build

+### Q&A

-- install the requirements :
+- To install the requirements of a microservice:

     pip install -r requirements.txt

-- To run only the customer-service and in local, run:
+- To run only the customer-service in local :

+    cd customer-service
     uvicorn main:app --reload

-- To From within the client folder, run :
+- To run the client :

+    cd client
     python main.py

-- To confirm data in db :
+- To confirm data in postgres database :

     docker exec -it loan_postgres psql -U user1 -d loans_db

-- in the following prompt : loans_db=#
+- In the following database prompt : loans_db=#

     SELECT * FROM loan_requests;

-- to quit database :
+- To quit database :

     \q

-- To run the whole app using docker compose :

-    docker compose up --build